- Learning at Yale

 Although the Single-Choice Early Action submission deadline is November 1, we encourage you to submit your materials to us sooner.
-The earlier your application is completed - including the Common Application and Yale Supplement, the necessary school documents, and your fee or fee waiver request - the sooner we can begin to evaluate it.
+The earlier your application is completed - including the Common Application and Yale-specific questions, the necessary school documents, and your fee or fee waiver request - the sooner we can begin to evaluate it.
 While this will not result in a competitive advantage for applicants, it will allow ample time for review of your application.

 If you are a Single-Choice Early Action applicant to Yale, you may apply to another institution’s early admission program as follows: